Makman2/go-healthserver/README.md

 The health server responds with a `200` *OK* status code if all registered checks for an endpoint are successful, and with a `503` *Service Unavailable* if not.

+### Response Modes

+go-healthserver features different response modes that show additional information about health checks in the response body.
+There are 3 different response modes available:

+- `ResponseModePlain` (default)

+  The response body is completely empty and contains no additional information.
+Only the status code shows whether the health checks were successful or not.
+This response mode is intended for use in automatic systems, like for Kubernetes health checks.

+- `ResponseModeStatusName`

+  The response body contains the official status descriptions, either `OK` or `Service Unavailable`.

+- `ResponseModeReport`

+  HTML response that shows a table of all health checks executed and which passed and which failed.